george-richardson/terraform-aws-stateless-secrets/README.md

 You should understand the following points before deciding to use this module.

-1. This module is _stateless_, therefore it cannot detect drift.
+1. This module is mostly _stateless_, therefore it cannot detect drift.
 Changes to secrets passed in to the module will be detected and updated appropriately.
 Changes to secret values made outside of Terraform (e.g. via the AWS console) will not be detected or reconciled.
 2. This module uses `local_exec` provisioners and bash scripts (see dependencies above).
 This reduces the portability of your Terraform configuration.
 For example, this module would be difficult to run on Windows.